reefer42/Xkaliber-repo/README.md

 # Xkaliber Repository updates :

+12/6/25

+minor improvments and added a new application called ollama maker (om2_gui.sh) to the repo and also can be downloaded direct from this page without repo. this application automates the steps of makings your own custom ollama model by giving you the options to select a model you already have and apply a custom prompt and also name and set the temp of the model

 9/20/25

 updated the new gui for our package manager. it can be accessed typing in the word: xmenu   in any terminal and old menu can still be accessed typing in xmenu.sh